 What is important is to understand that lesser models, or models hastily built, that don’t take care in the electronic temperature control and probes will have very LARGE swings.
-Large swings are to be avoided buy buying a quality pellet grill.
-The best way is to focus on those manufacturers who understand and invest in the temperature management controls right off the bat.
+Large swings are to be avoided by buying a quality pellet grill that has manufactured and invested in the temperature management controls right off the bat as well as the design of the grill.
 To have to upgrade your temperature system makes no sense.

 Potentially, yes.
 Like any grill or smoker, grease fires can happen if you do not clean the grill.
 This is why when reviewing pellet smokers, a key component is to be sure it has a grease trap system and deflector plates.

 For example, cooking pork belly for six hours will render a lot of fat.
 Too much fat near a heat source can cause grease fires.
 Some manufacturers of pellet grills do not have great grease draining and grease fires can and will happen.

 So keep the direct grilling area and deflector plates clean.
 Be sure the grease drain and buckets are free of obstruction and cleaned.
 AND prevent this by reviewing the grease draining system for your grill.

 If a grease fire occurs, the best way to manage it is to turn off the smoker (to stop the pellets from loading), CLOSE THE LID AND VENTS to eliminate getting oxygen to the fire.
 Water is not an effective way to stop a grease fire.
 So the best way is to prevent one anyway.
 Call the appropriate authorities if a fire occurs.